 It may also pay to establish non-competitive relationships with other firms you trust.
 But make sure you’re not in direct competition.
 For example, a firm with strong company tax expertise may offer bilateral referrals with a firm that has substantial company advisory experience.
-Or if you’re changing your firm’s focus, you could partner with a less specialized general bookkeeping or payroll practice.
-They could take on the day-to-day functions as you begin to specialize in higher value services.
+Or if you’re changing your firm’s focus, you could partner with a less specialised general bookkeeping or payroll practice.
+They could take on the day-to-day functions as you begin to specialise in higher value services.

 3. Don’t be afraid to ask for referrals